 - having had surgery recently

-- being treated for cancer, or having had cancer
+- receiving treatment for cancer or having had cancer

 - having a broken hip, pelvis, or leg